 A formal (written) complaint regarding perceived discrimination, abuse, and/or harassment may be presented by the student to the College's AA/ EEO Officer.
-The student's written complaint must be delivered to the AA/EEO Officer's office within 30 calendar days following the occurrence of the concern which causes the student to believe discrimination, abuse, and/or harassment has occurred, or within 30 calendar days after he/she discovered the concern.
+The student's written complaint must be delivered to the AA/ EEO Officer's office within 30 calendar days following the occurrence of the concern which causes the student to believe discrimination, abuse, and/or harassment has occurred, or within 30 calendar days after he/she discovered the concern.
 The written complaint should contain the date of occurrence of the concern, location, party or parties involved, names of witnesses, and the facts forming the basis of the complaint.

-- 2. The student will have an interview with the AA/EEO Officer to discuss the complaint.
+- The student will have an interview with the AA/EEO Officer to discuss the complaint.
 The AA/EEO Officer shall advise the student as appropriate of the following rights: - a.
 The student may, at any time within the complaint procedure, but within 90 days of the occurrence of the concern, file a complaint with the Human Rights Commission in Fort Dodge; - b.
-The student may file a complaint with the Iowa Civil Rights Commission in Des Moines within 180 days of the occurrence of the concern, and with the U.S. Equal Employment Opportunity Commission in Kansas City within 360 days of said occurrence; and c.
-The student may file a complaint with any other appropriate agency (ies).

-- The AA/EEO Officer, within 21 calendar days after the first meeting with the student and review of the written complaint, shall conduct a complete investigation into the complaint.
-The AA/EEO Officer may conduct an investigation personally or through the use of a qualified fact-finder selected from a list of College employees trained by the AA/ EEO Officer or an appropriate agency for this purpose.
+The student may file a complaint with the Iowa Civil Rights Commission in Des Moines within180 days of the occurrence of the concern, and with the U.S. Equal Employment Opportunity Commission in Kansas City within 360 days of said occurrence; and - c.
+The student may file a complaint with any other appropriate agency (ies). - 3.
+The AA/EEO Officer, within 21 calendar days after the first meeting with the student and review of the written complaint, shall conduct a complete investigation into the complaint.
+The AA/EEO Officer may conduct an investigation personally or through the use of a qualified fact-finder selected from a list of College employees trained by the AA/EEO Officer or an appropriate agency for this purpose.
 This inquiry will include a thorough and documented review of the circumstances under which the alleged complaint occurred.
-The inquirer shall be permitted access to relevant data and to all individuals identified by the student as having knowledge of the alleged complaint and all individuals who may - The AA/EEO Officer will contact the student within 10 calendar days after the completion of the investigation and provide to the student a written finding of the investigation.
-The AA/EEO officer will thereafter recommend to the appropriate College official corrective action as warranted.
+The inquirer shall be permitted access to relevant data and to all individuals identified by the student as having knowledge of the alleged complaint and all individuals who may be identified by the instructor to be interviewed. - 4.
+The AA/EEO Officer will contact the student within 10 calendar days after the completion of the investigation and provide to the student a written finding of the investigation.
+The AA/EEO officer will thereafter recommend to the appropriate College official corrective action as warranted. - 5.
+If the complaint is not resolved to the student's satisfaction, the student may within 10 calendar days of receipt of the AA/EEO officer's findings, request, in writing, that the College's President review the complaint.
+The President will review the complaint and take such action as he/she deems appropriate including, but not limited to, the recommendation of action to the Board of Directors.